simonl65/URST-Specification/URST-Specification.md

 - Available RAM for fragment buffers
 - Timeout for fragment reassembly
 - Application requirements

-Tested up to several megabytes for firmware updates.

 ### Q13: How do I implement firmware updates over URST?